AGILESCIENCE/Agilepy/docs/source/manual/configuration_file.rst

 Section: *'model'*
 ==================

-The '*galcoeff*' and '*isocoeff*' options values can take the default value of -1 or they can be a string with a specific format, for example:
+The '*galcoeff*' and '*isocoeff*' options values can take the default value of -1 or they can be a a list of values separated by a comma, for example:

 .. code-block:: yaml